 During the year, Management and Development teams had been tasked with ensuring the Foundation continued to raise donations to support the Foundation's objective.
 As of the date these financial statements were completed, working remotely is continuing successfully and issues have been dealt with promptly and effectively.
 The Foundation has not received government assistance and has been able to continue operations remotely during the office closure due to the pandemic.
-In addition, the fair value of the Foundation's investments had recovered significantly from the prior year.
+In addition, the fair value of the Foundation's investments have held their positions well throughout the year.